mathjax/MathJax-docs/options/HTML-CSS.rst

 .. describe:: matchFontHeight: true

-    This option indicates whether MathJax should try to correct the x-height of equations to match the size of the surrounding text.
+    This option indicates whether MathJax should try to adjust the x-height of equations to match the x-height of the surrounding text.
     See the :ref:`MatchWebFonts options <configure-MatchWebFonts>` for finer control, especially if you are using Web fonts.